London auditioned amateur chamber choir with varied repertoire

 Formed in 2005, Ad Libitum is an auditioned amateur choir of about 25 voices performing in central London.
 We perform a varied repertoire of both sacred and secular music from the sixteenth century to the present day.
 In 2012 we performed our first commissioned work by UK composer Russell Hepplewhite.
 The choir also undertakes overseas tours, having recently made festival appearances in France, Guernsey, Belgium and Italy.

-Hope Springs Eternal at St Katharine Cree – Thursday 5th April – 7.30pm
+Vaughan Williams: Mass in G minor at St Katharine Cree – Thursday 7th March – 7.30pm

 We will be performing the concert in the beautiful ancient church of St Katharine Cree , near Aldgate and Tower Hill tube stations.